paulAlexSerban/on-chain-invoice-financing-n-settlement/docs/project-management/MODULE_FIX.md

 make publish_contract
 ```

-Then update `.env.local` with new Package ID.
+Then update `.env` with new Package ID.

 ### Option 3: Verify Package ID
 Check if the package ID matches what's deployed: